Grab reader's attention. Q: How?

-YES?
-Then your first task must be to make sure the first paragraph fills them with so much enthusiasm, they have to read on.
-It's one of the essential creative writing ingredients.
+Then make the first paragraph fill them with so much enthusiasm, they have to read on.
+It's one of the essential creative writing ingredients: reader retention.

-Some say it is 'priority one', although others may argue that the title is equally important and - even more so - the front cover design.
-Whilst both may be true in terms of readers picking your book out of a line-up (on a web page or in a bookshop or library), I would go even further and say - at least in my case - the book blurb and the author's bio plays a big part in the 'purchase'.
+OK.
+So both may be true in making readers pick up your book out of a line-up (on a web page, bookshop or library).
+I would go further.
+Book blurb and the author's bio play a big part in the 'purchase'.

 Here are a few suggestions.

-Place doubt and curiosity in the reader's mind, with the promise that you will take them on a journey to answer that question, or resolve that issue.
+Place doubt and curiosity in the reader's mind.
+Promise them a journey answering that question, or resolving that issue.

-Of course, it has to be a journey the reader wants to go on - so an interesting character, location, exciting event, or an emotional situation central to the story needs to be introduced swiftly and effectively.
+Of course, it has to be a journey the reader wants to go on - so interesting characters, location, exciting event, or an emotional situation central to the story needs to be introduced - swiftly and effectively.

 (Here's where context needs to be obvious in the cover design, title or blurb.)

-Note: All this 'action' has to be contained within the first paragraph, so you may need several drafts before you pack all this 'juice' into just a few lines.
+Note: All this 'action' has to be in the first paragraph.
+You may need several drafts before you pack all this 'juice' into just a few lines.
 (See our advice on building 're-writes' into your creative writing discipline.)

 * Reader's curiosity into 'what happens next' is the key.

-By this I also mean that, say, if you have introduced an interesting character, supply the reader with enough 'need' to discover, understand, and get to know the character in the pages that follow.
+By this I also mean that, say, if you've introduced interesting characters, supply the reader with enough 'need' to discover, understand, and get to know them in the pages that follow.

 Note: This reminds me of a book - a bestseller - I began reading and (I will never understand how I managed this) I was half way through the novel and I suddenly realized 'I don't care what happens to this person'.
 So I abandoned the book and gave it to a charity shop.

 So - caring, sharing, and empathy with the lead character - even liking or disliking - are important.
-But in as few words as possible when it comes to the first paragraph.
+But in as few words as possible.

 * Location and setting add relevance

-Connect to your readers with historically time-based, geographical or based in a particular situation (e.g. war zone, country village, in the school or office, sports background etc) will attract certain readers in varying degrees.
+Connect readers with historically time-based, geographical 'location', or based in a particular situation (e.g. war, country village, school or office, sports background, etc).

-Your first paragraph needs to 'win over' the reader - delivering what they were expecting based on whatever led them to pick up the book in the first place.
-Ensure the reader is confident that you know what you are talking about.
+Your first paragraph needs to 'win over' the reader - delivering their expectations based on whatever led them to pick the book in the first place.
+Ensure the reader is confident you know what you are talking about - as in, that you've 'been there'.
+Living it with you.

 * Setting the right tone for the genre